Hofls/artificial-intelligence/theory/neural-networks.md

         * `Мalidation set` (~15%) - compare different models, tweak parameters.
 Repeat multiple times, then pick the best model
         * `Test set` (~15%) - test how model reacts on new data, no more model tuning after this point
 * `Overfitting` - model predictions work on training data but fail on new data (appears when model is too complex)
     * `Regularization` - penalizing the complexity of a model to reduce overfitting
     * `Dropout` - removes random units each gradient step (ends up with a large amount of small networks)
     * `L1` - drives weights of barely relevant features to 0
     * `L2` - drives outlier weights closer to 0
+    * `Regularization rate` / `lambda` - importance of the regularization function
+* `Logistic regression` - generates probability (value between 0..1, e.g 0.95)
+* `Activation functions`
+    * `ReLU` - positive input passed on, negative converted to 0
+    * `Sigmoid function` - converts regression output to probability
 * `Epoch` - training pass over entire dataset
 * `Cleaning data`
     * `Clipping` - (e.g. normal range is 30-60, 12 becomes 30, 88 becomes 60)